 To convince them that YOU are the right candidate for the job is not an easy task.
-If you failed to to do so, however, they would hardly offer you a job.
-Every interview answer matter, not just this one, though in this particular question they directly inquire why you think you can be the one….
+If you failed to to do so, however, they would choose someone else for the job.
+Every interview answer matters, not only this one.

-- Your abilities and experience required/desired for the job.
+- Your abilities and experience that are required or desired for the job.

-- Your motivation to work as an assistant principal, your enthusiasm.
+- Your motivation to work as an assistant principal, your enthusiasm for the role.

 - Something that makes you unique as a job applicant.

-I worked as a teacher at the elementary school for ten years.
-I have always had a personal relationship with the students, leading them, motivating them, and helping them.
-I also consulted parents and achieved good results in terms of improving the overall rankings of the students.
-However, I believe that I should do more than just teaching.
-I consider it my personal mission to lead the children, to help them to find their true calling.
-My mindset and experience makes me a right candidate for this job, at least I believe so.
+I have worked as a teacher at the elementary school for ten years.
+I have always had a personal relationship with the students, motivating them, and helping them.
+I also consulted parents and achieved good results in terms of improving their overall rankings and satisfaction.
+However, I believe that I should do more than just teach.
+I am looking for a leadership role, trying to help the children to find their calling in life, and to enjoy their time at school.
+My mindset and experience makes me a good candidate for this job, at least I believe so.

-First of all, I meet the job requirements.
-Secondly, this is the role I always wanted to have.
+First of all, I meet all requirements in terms of education and experience.
+Secondly, I always wanted to have this job.
 Bigger responsibility, working with the children, that’s something I always wanted to do.
-I believe I can help making this institution a better place for everyone, and I already have in my mind some ideas on how to achieve my goal.
+I believe I can help making this institution a better place for everyone, and I already have on my mind some ideas on how to improve things here.

 Special tip: Your interview presence should correspond with your words.
-For example, when you speak about enthusiasm and motivation while answering a question, it is important that they can feel the enthusiasm in your voice, in the way you talk about things and people.
-Your verbal and non-verbal communication should tell the same story.
+For example, when you speak about enthusiasm and motivation, it is important that they feel the enthusiasm in your voice.
+Your verbal and non-verbal communication should tell them the same story.